2020 Greek presidential election: Candidates

-In afternoon of Wednesday 15 January 2020, Prime Minister Kyriakos Mitsotakis announced that the government would suggest Katerina Sakellaropoulou for the presidency, who had been President of the Council of State since 2018.
+In afternoon of Wednesday 15 January 2020, Prime Minister Kyriakos Mitsotakis's government suggested Katerina Sakellaropoulou for the presidency, who had been President of the Council of State since 2018.

-The next day, MeRA25 announced that they would not support Sakellaropoulou and suggest their own candidate, Magda Fissa.
-She is known as the mother of singer Pavlos Fissas, who was murdered by supporters of the Golden Dawn in 2013.
-Later that night, Fissa stated that she had not been informed of the proposal by the Secretary-General of MeRA25, Yanis Varoufakis; she later declined the offer, meaning she would not be a candidate for the post.
+The next day, both SYRIZA and KINAL backed her candidacy.
+MeRA25 did not support Sakellaropoulou and suggested their own candidate, Magda Fissa.
+She is known as the mother of rapper Pavlos Fissas, who was murdered by supporters of the Golden Dawn in 2013.
+Later that night, Fissa stated that she had not been informed of the proposal by the Secretary-General of MeRA25, Yanis Varoufakis, and she later declined the offer, meaning that she would not be a candidate for the post.

 Procedure

 On the morning of Wednesday 22 January 2020, the parliament elected Katerina Sakellaropoulou as 13th President of Greece with 261 votes.
 33 MPs voted "present" and 6 MPs were absent.